Joinery | Connections

-Construction joinery refers to the process of joining different pieces of wood or other materials together to form a structure or component.
-This can be done using various techniques, such as nailing, screwing, gluing, and doweling.
-Joinery is a crucial part of the construction process, as it helps to ensure that a building or other structure is strong, stable, and able to withstand the various forces it will encounter.
-Some common types of construction joinery include butt joints, where two pieces of wood are joined together at their ends; lap joints, where one piece of wood overlaps another; and mortise and tenon joints, where a projection on one piece of wood fits into a recess on another piece.
+Construction joinery is the process of joining different pieces of wood or other materials together to form a structure or component.
+This can be done using various techniques, such as nailing, screwing, gluing, welding, and doweling.
+Construction connections are the points where two or more pieces of material are joined together.
+They are an essential part of any construction project, as they help to ensure that the structure is strong, stable, and able to withstand the various forces it will encounter.

 A joiner is a tradesperson who specializes in the fabrication and installation of woodwork, such as doors, windows, and staircases.
 Joiners typically work in a workshop, using hand and power tools to create precise, high-quality wood products that are ready for installation on a construction site.
 A carpenter is a tradesperson who works with wood and other materials to construct, install, and repair structure.
 Carpenters may also do some joinery work, but they are generally more involved in the overall construction process, including measuring, cutting, and fitting materials.